 The Agency may implement a range of possible sanctions to a Respondent who is found to have violated this policy and remedies to a Complainant following a determination of responsibility.
-The range of sanctions include suspension, termination, or other disciplinary measures.
+The range of sanctions include suspension, expulsion or dismissal from a program or activity or other disciplinary sanctions.
 The range of remedies include counseling, no-contact orders, or other appropriate remedies that reflect a continuation or addition of supportive measures.